 Thank you for allowing us to continue to provide your family with quality drinking water this year.
-We ask that all our customers help us protect our water sources, which are the heart of our community.
+To maintain a safe and dependable water supply we sometimes need to make improvements that will benefit all our customers.
+The costs of these improvements may be reflected in the rate structure.
+Rate adjustments may be necessary to address these improvements.
+We ask all our customers to help us protect our water sources, which are the heart of our community.
 Please call our office if you have questions.

-The Village of Union Springs is an equal employment opportunity provider and employer
+The Village of Union Springs is an equal employment opportunity provider and employer.